Internet-of-People/mercury-rust/README.md

 priorities of missing features and your requirements we haven't thought of yet.

 We think to have an initial functional implementation of the architecture.
-We're drafting our SDK API for distributed applications.
+We're currently merging in the KeyVault and Open Social Graph codebase while drafting our SDK API for distributed applications.
 There are still a lot of important components to be added, existing ones might be changed or redesigned, documentation is still lacking nearly everywhere.

+Experimental features present:
+ - Storage plugin interfaces (considering potentially distributed storages)
+ - Protocol for communication between Home node and clients
+ - Home node binaries
+ - Client library

+Merging in:
+ - KeyVault: HD Secret key generation with seeds (Bip32, Bip39, etc)
+ - Open Social Graph features

 Rough edges of the existing server and client are
  - documentation